jrihon/jrihon/README.md

 ` $ mkdir ~/.local/share/fonts && mv ~/Downloads/Hack* ~/.local/share/fonts/`

-Make sure you have a github account and a valid .gitconfig file with at least your username and email configured, in order to download automatically from the available repositories.
+Make sure you have a github account and a valid `~/.gitconfig` with at least your username and email configured, in order to download automatically from the available repositories.

 ## Acknowledgements
 This README.md has been written with the help of [readme.so](https://readme.so/)